ricdezen/nameless_language/README.md

 - We always copy the string when allocating the objects.
 It could be interesting to add support for strings that don't own their character array, but instead point to some non-freeable location.
 Maybe like the constant table.

+- ~~Add other values as keys in the hash table.~~ I'll change this to: add has to any object.
+I do not really dig NaN boxing, so I would have those 4 spare bytes inside the Value structure.

 My own: